 Criteria used for Admission Decisions

-The doctoral program is designed for full-time students who show outstanding academic potential as demonstrated by excellent undergraduate achievement, and prior research and other professional development experiences relevant to the area of research emphasis you are seeking.
 Students are admitted to the doctoral program to work with a specific faculty mentor.
 Faculty mentors provide guidance in professional development and ensure that students are actively engaged in research from the beginning of their graduate school careers.
-Therefore, the fit between your interest and the faculty you select in application is a critical point of consideration.
+Therefore, the fit between student interests and the faculty they select in application is a critical point of consideration.